aravinds11/css-foundation/README.md

 - **Descendant Combinator**: Selecting elements that are nested within other elements.
 - **Cascade Fix**: Understanding and managing CSS specificity and the cascade.
 - **Margin and Padding**: Practicing the use of margin and padding properties to adjust spacing around and inside elements.
+- **Flexbox Layout**: Learning to use Flexbox for responsive layouts.

 These exercises are intended to provide hands-on experience with these core CSS concepts.